hull/hull-client-node/README.md

 # HullClient

-This library makes it easy to interact with the Hull API, store events and properties on users and accounts.
+This library makes it easy to interact with the Hull API, track Events and set attributes on Users and Accounts.

 Creating a new Hull client is pretty straightforward: